kirrishima/filesystem-tree-generator/README.md

 ```

 ## Usage
 Configure the script in the `config` dictionary to suit your needs.

+### Configuration
+- `file_path`: The name of the file where the tree will be saved.
+- `skip_content_folders`: Folders whose contents will be skipped.
+- `ignore_patterns`: Folders and files that will be skipped (uses `fnmatch` patterns).
+- `hard_ignores`: Similar to `ignore_patterns`, but bypasses exceptions.
+- `exceptions`: Files or folders that will not be ignored despite matching ignore patterns.

 Then, run the script:

 ```bash
 python generate_tree.py